cormackikkert/Autonomous-Car/README.md

-Code that trains an autonomous car to drive autonomously by watching a user
+Code that trains an autonomous car to drive autonomously by watching how a user drives the car.
+If you want to see the code running on a small car heres a video: https://www.youtube.com/watch?v=SFpCq2t-EWY

 All the code in /Application can be run on a desktop / laptop.
 Start the app by running application.py.